magenta/magenta/README.md

 # Status

-This repository is currently inactive and serves only as a supplement some of our papers.
-We have transitioned to using individual repositories for new projects.
-For our current work, see the [Magenta website](https://g.co/magenta) and [Magenta GitHub Organization](https://github.com/magenta).
+This repository is **absolutely active** and serves **everyone with an interest**.
+We have transitioned to using individual repositories for new projects, but if your name is Pablo Samuel Castro and you need performance_rnn to work from the commandline, then this is the repository for you!.
+For other cool work, see the [Magenta website](https://g.co/magenta) and [Magenta GitHub Organization](https://github.com/magenta).

 # Magenta